fractal-platform/fractal/docs/guides/index.rst

 .. code-block:: bash

     cd ~/fractal-test
-    . setenv.sh
+    . fractal-bin/setenv.sh
     gtool keys --rpc [rpc address] --keys data/keys --pass [mypassword] --chainid [chainid] regminingkey

-.. hint::   [rpc address] is http://127.0.0.1:8545 for local node. [mypassword] is the password when you create your account. [chainid] is 2 for testnet.
+.. hint::   [`rpc address <../refs/rpclist.html>`_] is http://127.0.0.1:8545 for local node. [mypassword] is the password when you create your account. [chainid] is 2 for testnet.
 Visit `here <../refs/gtool.html>`_ for more information about gtool command line tool.

 3. Start miner node.
 Run these commands in terminal:

 .. code-block:: bash

     cd ~/fractal-test
-    . setenv.sh
+    . fractal-bin/setenv.sh
     gftl --rpc --testnet --datadir data --unlock [mypassword] --mine

 .. hint::   [mypassword] is the password when you create your account.
 Visit `here <../refs/gtool.html>`_ for more information about gtool command line tool.